-- 8.1 This report brings the Committee up to date with the Council's final revenue outturn position for 2022/23. - 8.2 RESOLVED UNANIMOUSLY: That Waste and Street Scene Policy Committee note the updated information and management actions provided by this report on the 2022/23 Revenue Budget Outturn. - 8.3 Reasons for Decision - 8.3.1 To formally record changes to the Revenue Budget. - 8.4 Alternatives Considered and Rejected - 8.4.1 The Council is required to both set a balance budget and to ensure that in-year income and expenditure are balanced.
-No other alternatives were considered. - 9.
-HACKNEY CARRIAGE VEHICLE LICENCE POLICY - 9.1 This Report is seeking approval of an amendment to a technical element of the Hackney Carriage Vehicle Licence Policy, specifically part 9 Hackney Carriage Vehicle Specification.
+- 8.1 The Head of Accounting introduced the report which brought the Committee up to date with the Council's final revenue outturn position for 2022/23. - 8.2 RESOLVED UNANIMOUSLY: That Waste and Street Scene Policy Committee note the updated information and management actions provided by this report on the 2022/23 Revenue Budget Outturn.

-This will provide clearer information and guidance for applicants on:

-- applications

-- · decision-making

-- enforcement
+8.3.1 To formally record changes to the Revenue Budget.

+8.4.1 The Council is required to both set a balance budget and to ensure that in-year income and expenditure are balanced.
+No other alternatives were considered.

+9. HACKNEY CARRIAGE VEHICLE LICENCE POLICY

-- 9.2 RESOLVED UNANIMOUSLY: That Waste and Street Scene Policy Committee approves the proposed amendment to the Hackney Carriage Vehicle Specification at Appendix A to this report to come into force with immediate effect.
+- 9.1 The Licensing Strategy and Policy Officer submitted a report seeking approval for an amendment to a technical element of the Hackney Carriage Vehicle Licence Policy, specifically part 9 Hackney Carriage Vehicle Specification.
+The amendment would provide clearer information and guidance for applicants on applications, decision-making and enforcement. - 9.2 Members requested that the Licensing Officers meet with James Martin to discuss the concerns raised in his public question. - 9.3 RESOLVED UNANIMOUSLY: That Waste and Street Scene Policy Committee approves the proposed amendment to the Hackney Carriage Vehicle Specification at Appendix A to this report to come into force with immediate effect.

-- 9.3 Reasons for Decision

-- 9.3.1 It is recommended that Members approve the amendments to the Hackney Carriage Vehicle Specification in order to allow the licensing of rear-loading vehicles as intended.
+9.4.1 It is recommended that Members approve the amendments to the Hackney Carriage Vehicle Specification in order to allow the licensing of rear-loading vehicles as intended.

-- 9.4 Alternatives Considered and Rejected

-- 9.4.1 There are no alternative options under consideration.
+9.5.1 There are no alternative options under consideration.

-- 10. FOOD SAFETY PLAN
+10. FOOD SAFETY PLAN

-- 10.1 Sheffield City Council is a statutory body in respect of delivering food controls, and we are required to follow guidance from the Food Standards Agency (FSA) with

-respect to Food Hygiene and Standards, including a requirement to deliver a Service Plan including a programme of inspection of food businesses for 23/24.

-During the covid pandemic there were periods when routine work was suspended and many businesses closed, which has adversely impacted many Councils' inspection programmes.
-There are also national shortages of qualified staff which are affecting us.
-The enclosed plan has our proposals for fulfilling our Hygiene and Standards responsibilities over the next year, including how we propose to respond to the backlog in food visits that remain.

-- 10.2 RESOLVED UNANIMOUSLY: That Waste and Street Scene Policy Committee:- - a) Approve the Service Plan including the risk-based food programme proposals in the attached report concerning Food Safety and Standards; and, - b) Note the necessary overspend in this area to enable statutory duties to be met and the backlog to be reduced which will be mitigated by savings achieved elsewhere in Street Scene and Regulation in 23/24.
+- 10.1 The Head of Environmental Regulation and Licensing presented a report seeking approval for a risk-based Service Plan for 2023/24 with respect to Food Safety and Food Standards interventions.
+As a statutory body in respect of delivering food controls, Sheffield City Council is required to follow guidance from the Food Standards Agency (FSA) with respect to Food Hygiene and Standards.
+The guidance requires the Council to deliver a Service Plan that includes a programme of inspection of food businesses for 2023/24. - 10.2 During the covid pandemic, there were periods when routine work was suspended and many businesses closed; this, along with the national shortages of qualified staff, had adversely impacted many of the Councils' inspection programmes.
+The Service Plan set out proposals for fulfilling the Council's Hygiene and Standards responsibilities over the next year, including how it was proposed to respond to the backlog in food visits that remained. - 10.3 RESOLVED UNANIMOUSLY: That Waste and Street Scene Policy Committee: - a) Approve the Service Plan including the risk-based food programme proposals in the attached report concerning Food Safety and Standards; and. - b) Note the necessary overspend in this area to enable statutory duties to be met and the backlog to be reduced which will be mitigated by savings achieved elsewhere in Street Scene and Regulation in 23/24.